Airedale Terrier Breed Guide

 Intelligent, outgoing, and confident are the main Airedale Terrier characteristics.
 They may be a lot to handle as rambunctious puppies, but eventually they mature into obedient and trustworthy guardians.
 Having other pets in the picture is not an issue considering the Airedale Terrier is loving and welcoming to all animals.

 Not only do these dogs need plenty of exercise, but they also need to be mentally stimulated on a regular basis.
 Basic command training is necessary to teach these dogs normal canine manners.
 As said before, they are easily bored so training and other thinking games are critical for keeping their behavior in check.

 From the very beginning, their owner needs to establish dominance and superiority.
 This can be done through behavioral and obedience training.
-If not, the Airedale Terrier will try to act as the alpha male, and be over-protective towards close family members.
+If not, the Airedale Terrier personality will try to act as the alpha male, and be over-protective towards close family members.

 Exercise Requirements for the Airedale Terrier